 About Us and About Nosy Be

-Airlink has introduced a direct route from Johannesburg every Sunday to Nosy Be – this opens up Nosy Be as a destination well within both the price and time brackets (7 night stays) most South African travellers are looking for.
-Due to the route becoming so popular they have put on Wednesday flights during peak periods.
-From November 2017 the will be using larger planes but until then please remember that this flight strictly limits check in baggage to 20kg per person.
-An additional sports allowance will be introduced with the larger planes.
+Airlink flies a direct route from Johannesburg every Sunday to Nosy Be.
+Due to the route becoming so popular they have put on Wednesday flights during peak periods and often upgrade to a bigger jet.
+Please remember that this flight strictly limits check in baggage to 20kg per person.
+An additional sports allowance will be introduced with the larger planes - please request this at the time of booking.

 Air Madagascar continues to offer an expensive and unreliable service on the domestic routes – please discuss any additional tours you would like to do outside of Nosy Be itself.